- Telemedicine Flyer

 At the discretion of the President, a decision will be made annually to provide an adjusted schedule for full time staff employees during the summer months.
-If the President approves Summer Hours, employees will have the opportunity for early dismissal at 12 noon on designated Fridays, without any reduction in pay.
+If the President approves Summer Fridays, employees will have the opportunity for dismissal on designated Fridays, without any reduction in pay.

 In all cases, the needs of our students and internal and external campus communities must continue to be served in an exemplary fashion.

-All campus offices must maintain coverage from 9 a.m. until noon on Fridays.
-Should operational requirements necessitate coverage of an office beyond noon on the designated Fridays, staff must provide coverage as directed by the supervisor.
-These employees may be able to take off alternate hours, at a time designated by their supervisor.
-For example, an employee who is required to work Friday afternoon could be offered the alternative of taking off a Tuesday afternoon.
-However, if operational demands require that the employee be present, there is no guarantee that alternative time off will be offered.
+Should operational requirements necessitate coverage in an office on the designated Fridays, staff must provide coverage as directed by the supervisor.
+These employees will be provided an alternative days off, at a time designated by their supervisor.
+For example, an employee who is required to work on a Friday could be offered the alternative of taking off a Tuesday.

-For the University’s 24/7 operations, such as Public Safety, Facilities and Conference Services, where Friday afternoons off may not be feasible relative to shift coverage or seasonal requirements, the summer release hours, if not in conflict with operational needs, may be provided to the employee at another time within the calendar year.
+For the University’s 24/7 operations, such as Public Safety, Facilities and Conference Services, where Friday off may not be feasible relative to shift coverage or seasonal requirements, the Summer Fridays, if not in conflict with operational needs, may be provided to the employee at another time within the calendar year.
+Summer Fridays cannot be rolled over into the next calendar year.

 Supervisors should arrange for coverage for their offices as necessary in a way that does not result in overtime expenses.

-Employees who have pre-approved vacation for the mornings of any of the early release Fridays will use a half day of vacation on those days.
-The number of hours for a half day will vary depending on whether an employee works a 35 hour or a 40 hour workweek.
-The time provided on the afternoons of the early dismissal Fridays is not considered vacation time; therefore, the time does not accumulate nor is it paid out when an employee leaves the University.
+The number of hours will vary depending on whether an employee works a 35 hour or a 40 hour workweek.
+The time provided for these Fridays is not considered vacation time; therefore, the time does not accumulate nor is it paid out when an employee leaves the University.

-Employees who call out sick on any of the early release Fridays will be required to take a full sick day.
+Employees who call out sick on any of the Fridays where they are scheduled to work, will be required to take a full sick day.
+In addition, for the time that you are on an approved leave from the University, Summer Fridays do not apply.

 Part time employees are not eligible to participate in this program.
-Employees on a 10-month schedule may participate if they work during the time when the program is in effect.
+Employees on a 9, 10 or 11-month schedule may participate if they work during the time when the program is in effect.

 Summer Casual Dress Guidelines